 producer in the world at 400 million pounds.

-they do grow more varieties (C1).
-The Turkish I've
+to compare.
+Iran does grow more varieties (C1).
+The

-found are good but often over-roasted.
-The photo specimens are all
+Turkish I've found are good but often over-roasted.
+The photo specimens

-California.
-To the right are roasted nuts, in the center roasted kernels,
+are all California.
+To the right are roasted nuts, in the center roasted

-and to the left are fresh whole fruits and unroasted nuts (probably
+kernels, and to the left are fresh whole fruits and unroasted nuts

 Other pistachio trees are also useful.
 Mastic (Pistacia